Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-  "message": 'The job could not be found.'
+  "message": 'The job skill could not be found.'
 }
 ```